Who is Tyler Fisher?

 I'm a journalist and software engineer who has worked with prominent national news organizations and solo operations just getting off the ground.
-Currently, I'm a deputy director at News Catalyst and the director of technology at the Tiny News Collective.
-I used to work at Politico and NPR, building election results reporting systems, bespoke visual stories, and newsroom tooling.
+Currently, I'm the Chief Technology Officer at The 19th, an independent, nonprofit newsroom reporting on gender, politics and policy.
+Previously, I was a software engineer at the Washington Post, where I worked on election results infrastructure.
+I was deputy director at News Catalyst and the director of technology at the Tiny News Collective.
+I also used to work at Politico and NPR, building election results reporting systems, bespoke visual stories, and newsroom tooling.

 But work isn't my life, and I never talk about things I enjoy aside from the errant tweet.
 I've let my digital life only express the work over the past few years.
 I want to talk more about the play.